 If you aren’t satisfied with the results of one review, you can always select another suitable option to escalate your claim.

-A supplemental claim allows you to add new and relevant information to your case to be considered for a disability rating increase.
+A supplemental claim allows you to add new and relevant information to your claim to be considered for a disability rating increase.
 This new information can include medical records, physician statements, or anything substantial to your claim.
 A VA reviewer will analyze the data to see if it changes the decision on your rating.

 You can submit a higher-level review of an initial or Supplemental claim.
 A senior-level VA reviewer conducts this review, and you will not be able to introduce new information.
-You and your VA disability lawyer can request a call with the reviewer to assist in identifying errors and advocating for your case.
+You and your VA disability advocate can request a call with the reviewer to assist in identifying errors and advocating for your case.

 A board appeal is directed to the Board of Veterans’ Appeals in Washington, D.C.
 This appeal can be conducted by: